youyanggu/covid19_projections/about.md

 ## Model comparison

-In this section we will compare our projections with a popular model developed by the [Institute for Health Metrics and Evaluation (IHME)](https://covid19.healthdata.org/) and commonly referred to by the White House and the media.
+In this section we will compare our projections with a popular model developed by the [Institute for Health Metrics and Evaluation (IHME)](https://covid19.healthdata.org/) and commonly referred to by the White House and media.

 As of April 9, most models (including our own) predict somewhere in the range of 50-70k deaths in the US.
 Nevertheless, the exact trajectory and state-specific projections still differ widely.
 For example, while both the IHME model and our model predicts a total of roughly 60,000 deaths in the US by August, the timelines differ greatly.
 The IHME model projects 52,864 deaths through May 1 and 7,781 deaths from May 1 through August 4, while we project 44,776 deaths through May 1 and 17,449 deaths from May 1 through August 4.